Head of Smart Spaces

 How to get employees back… safely:

-Businesses have already shown remarkable levels of adaptability in their responses to the COVID crisis, so there’s no reason why they can’t display a similar commitment to innovation now that workers are being asked to return to the office.
+Businesses have already shown remarkable levels of adaptability in their responses to the COVID crisis, so there’s no reason why they can’t display a similar commitment to innovation now that workers are being asked to return to the post-pandemic office.
 For facilities managers and business owners, policy restructuring, greater workplace flexibility, and even new technologies can all be employed to encourage your workforce to return.
 Here are a few measures you can implement to get your employees back:

 - Put the right policies in place: The use of face masks, limiting capacity, guaranteeing the air quality, enforcing social distancing measures, and abiding by government rules around office working can all help make your employees feel more comfortable about returning to the workplace.
 Given that as many as two-thirds of workers are anxious about coming back into the office, communication will be key to allaying any concerns.